ZAR

 The shoulder months are transitional periods between the wet and dry seasons.
 During these months, wildlife sightings can still be excellent, and the lush landscapes make for picturesque scenes.
 Camps usually offer lower rates than in the peak season but higher than in the wet season.
 These months are perfect for travellers looking to avoid crowds while still enjoying abundant wildlife at a moderate cost.

 • November & December: Early rains rejuvenate the vegetation, attracting wildlife, though not in the same concentrated numbers as the dry season.
-However, these months offer the chance for more private and relaxed safaris, along with favorable pricing.
+However, these months offer the chance for more private and relaxed Botswana safari trips, along with favourable pricing.

 • April: As the rains subside, wildlife becomes easier to spot again, while the landscape remains lush.
 This is an excellent time for those seeking lower prices and fewer crowds without sacrificing the safari experience.